etendosoftware/docs/docs/developer-guide/etendo-copilot/available-tools/openapi-tool.md

 ## Overview
 The OpenAPI Specification (OAS) defines a standard, language-agnostic interface to RESTful APIs which allows both humans and computers to discover and understand the capabilities of the service without access to source code, documentation, or through network traffic inspection.
 When properly defined, a consumer can understand and interact with the remote service with a minimal amount of implementation logic.
 Similar to what interfaces have done for lower-level programming, OAS removes the guesswork in calling the service.
-For more information, see the [OpenAPI Initiative](https://www.openapis.org/).
+For more information, see the [OpenAPI Initiative](https://www.openapis.org/){:target="_blank"}.

 This Specification can be very usefull for Copilot, because can be used as guide to Copilot to interact with the services, without the need to know the implementation details and will not be necessary to implement specific code for each service.

 ## Tools

 **Etendo API Tool**: This tool returns the OpenAPI Specification of the Etendo API, can be used by Copilot to ask for the general information of the API (endpoints, and the descriptions of the endpoints) or the specific information of the endpoints(Parameters, responses, etc).
-At this moment, the Etendo API Tool only returns the OpenAPI Specification of the Etendo API for insert purchase orders in Etendo.
+The Etendo API Tool only returns the OpenAPI Specification of the Etendo API for insert purchase orders in Etendo.
+Roughly speaking, this tool reads and returns information from the Swagger (OpenAPI Spec), allowing the Assistant to request general information from the API, for example to know what endpoints it has and what each one does.
+It can also request specific information about an endpoint (such as the shape of its body).
+This allows the helper, in real time, to investigate the structure of the API.
+In addition, if the API changes, the simple fact that the Swagger is updated will ensure that the wizard adapts to those changes.

+This Tool serves as an example and template, since to integrate with another API, as long as it has an OpenAPI Specification, a similar tool could be made but for that new specification and the assistant who has this tool, could know how to use that API.

 **API Call Tool**: This tool allows to Copilot to make a call to a API endpoint.
 This tool will be the responsible to make the call to the API endpoint, and will return the response.